RuimingShen/HotelSystem/README.md

 # HotelSystem
 A C++ GUI application in reservation for a hotel, done in qt.
-To run the program, install Qt creator first and load the project with Qt widgets Application, build system cmake, Kit Qt 6.7.0 MinGW 64-bit.
+To run the program, install Qt creator first and create a project with Qt widgets Application, build system cmake, Kit Qt 6.7.0 MinGW 64-bit.
 The program should then properly configured.
-Click on Run to run the project.
+Copy all the things besides README to this file and then Click on Run to run the project.
+If you open the project directly, the build configuration may has some issues.

 There are 3 types of hotels, each with 10 rooms.
 Customers can book anyone, the prices are 400 per night, 500 per night, and 600 per night respectively.
 Customers also need to